danneu/guild/README.md

 ## Setup and Install

-The Guild is a Node.js app (v0.11.x) that talks to a Postgres database.
+The Guild is a Node.js app that talks to a Postgres database.

-- You'll specifically need the latest version of Node v0.11.x (unstable) for your system: http://blog.nodejs.org/2014/09/24/node-v0-11-14-unstable/.
-The Guild won't run on Node v0.10.x (stable).
+- Install the latest stable version of Node (v5.4.x).

 - The Guild depends on the `plv8` Postgres extension.